-According to French private international law, the recognising and enforcing court in France will not examine the foreign judgment as to its substance.
+According to French private international law, the French court will not examine the foreign judgment as to its substance.
 However, the court can refuse recognition or enforcement of the judgment if it was rendered on a fraudulent basis.

 French legal practice distinguishes between: